flutter/flutter-intellij/tool/plugin/README.md

 Normally the archive files are not unpacked if the corresponding directory exists.
 This flag forces the archive files to be unpacked.

-The build function must generate the correct `plugin.xml` for each platform and generate the correct artifacts for each.
+The make function must generate the correct `plugin.xml` for each platform and generate the correct artifacts for each.
 In release mode the archive files are always unpacked (--unpack is implied).
 The plugin files are saved in the `artifacts` directory.
 In release mode a subdirectory of `artifacts` is created which has the name of the release and they are put there.
 During a local dev/test run the subdirectory is not created and the created files are children of `artifacts`.

 Returns a success or failure code to play nice with shell commands.